In A Blink, Their World Vanished

 As the tornado crossed into Kemper County, it struck the tiny village of Prince Chapel.
 A mobile home was destroyed and extensive tree and roof damage occurred.
 However, the tornado intensified as it moved along Stokes Road just beyond Prince Chapel.
 Asphalt was scoured from the road and several inches of topsoil was pulled from an adjacent field.
 Trees were shredded and debarked.
 Along Green Road two miles northeast of Prince Chapel, a strapped down double wide mobile home was picked up and thrown 300 yards through the air into a stand of trees.
 The trailer was obliterated on impact and the debris was scattered over a hundred yards downstream.
 Three people in the trailer were killed.
 Nearby, two traditional wood frame homes were obliterated.
 Cars were thrown hundreds of yards.
 Some of them were found wrapped around trees and others were smashed beyond recognition.

 The tornado continued to cause extensive damage to frame and mobile homes as it moved northeast into Noxabee County.
 Along Butler Road, asphalt was pulled from the ground and trees were debarked.
 Vehicles were displaced and a bus was rolled.
 A nearby shop was leveled.
 The tornado quickly weakened thereafter, lifting in a wooded area a couple miles west of Macedonia.
 Three people were killed, all of them in the double wide trailer that was thrown.
 Another six were injured.
-This tornado is typically referred to as the “Philadelphia tornado” but the most extreme damage was a few miles northeast of Prince Chapel, well to the northeast of Philadelphia.
-It was as much as half a mile wide at its peak.
+The tornado was as much as half a mile wide at its peak.

 Hackleburg, Alabama – April 27, 2011